1. What does Bees for Development do?

 We believe beekeeping can help people become self-sufficient and earn a steady income provided they have the know-how and information they need.
 Please use our Information Portal for practical information about beekeeping or subscribe to the Bees for Development Journal to keep up-to-date about events and issues.
 For advice about writing project proposals and finding funding you can refer to our information pages on these topics.

-For more information about how we can help you, go to How we help you.
+For more information about how we can help you, go to Resources for beekeepers.

 3. Does Bees for Development provide hives or equipment?